 “Some banks will periodically run special deals where they allow low or no balance transfer fees for a 30-day period,” says Allec.

-A third option is to consider a debt consolidation loan in place of a balance transfer.
+For example, you could apply for a debt consolidation loan in place of a balance transfer.
 There are pros and cons to this approach.

 The biggest con, however, is that you’re less likely to find a debt consolidation loan with a 0% APR.
 So, you might be trading no balance transfer fee for a higher interest rate.
 And you may still pay an origination fee to get the loan.

 If you decide to transfer a balance to a 0% APR card with or without a fee, make sure you have a strategy for paying it off.
-Most importantly, keep an eye on the calendar so you don’t risk triggering interest charges once the promotional period expires.
+Most important, keep an eye on the calendar so you don’t risk triggering interest charges once the promotional period expires.

 “The best thing you can do is pay down most or all of it while the introductory rate is still in effect,” says Steiner.